Renick2006/LU-Decomposition/README.md

 ```
 (ii) To find the LU Decomposition of a matrix
 ```
-/*
-Program to find the LU Decomposition of a matrix.
+Program to solve a matrix using LU decomposition.
 Developed by: Renick Fabian Rajesh
 RegisterNumber: 24900741
-*/

 import numpy as np
 from scipy.linalg import lu_factor,lu_solve
 matrix=np.array([[3, 2, 7], [2, 3, 1], [3, 4, 1]])